AutomationArt/AA_carbattery7/README.md

+## CarBat (for Automation.art)

 - Case - case for 3D printing for this device
 - Code - code examples
 - Docs - documents for chips
 - Image - photo of the ready device
 - Pcb - all files for the pcb making

+#### Right away about bugs that were fixed in the scheme after the first prototype

+!Voltage divider of 10k and 37k on DCDC feedback (were both 37) !PH and BOOT  - Changing the capacitor connection

 ###  How does it work?
 You just connect the device to the battery and get the result on the screen/browser (in development)